-But probably, it’s just the sometimes-repetitive nature of office tasks and your brain’s biological desire for change and newness.
+Maybe you love working from home every day.
+Maybe you're still an avid office-goer.
+Maybe you're somewhere in-between.
+Either way, you gotta shake things up.
+The sometimes-repetitive nature of office tasks and your brain’s biological desire for change and newness beckon for it.
 (Gotta keep those neural pathways guessing.)

-As a big fan of taking things off-campus and working remote a few hours a week, I’ve compiled eight spots in the Milwaukee area that are ideal for setting up shop and getting down to business.
+As big fans of taking things off-campus and working remotely a few hours a week, we’ve compiled eight spots in the Milwaukee area that are ideal for setting up shop and getting down to business.

-With its white-teal color palette, potted plants, mason jars, pour-over coffee contraptions, and sleek-but-warm wood furniture, entering Kickapoo sometimes feels like stepping into the post-makeover kitchen from every HGTV show ever.
+With its white-teal color palette, potted plants, mason jars, pour-over coffee contraptions, and sleek-but-warm wood furniture, entering Likewise sometimes feels like stepping into the post-makeover kitchen from every HGTV show ever.

-If you’re looking for plentiful-yet-spacious seating and an impossibly quiet setting, Kickapoo is an ideal spot for tuning out city sounds and getting some work done.
+If you’re looking for plentiful-yet-spacious seating and an impossibly quiet setting (for a coffee shop), Likewise is an ideal spot for tuning out city sounds and getting some work done.

 Stone Creek Coffee - 5th Street Factory

-Sure, the new Downer cafe was an achingly close second, with its dog-friendly patio seating, full food menu, walk-up order window, and buzzy location near UWM.
-And yes, the suburban Shorewood spot has a handy little parking lot and the Barclay Street one shares 88.9 Radio Milwaukee’s playlist and cultural cachet, but when it comes down to it, nothing’s going to beat a serene urban oasis with gorgeous dark-wood structural accents, industrial-inspired décor, an offensive amount of natural sunlight, and an iron-grate fireplace straight out of a PBS period piece.
+Back to Stone Creek.
+Sure, the Downer cafe is an achingly close second, with its dog-friendly patio seating, full food menu, walk-up order window, and buzzy location near UWM.
+And yes, the suburban Shorewood spot has a handy little parking lot, but when it comes down to it, nothing’s going to beat a serene urban oasis with gorgeous dark-wood structural accents, industrial-inspired décor, an offensive amount of natural sunlight, and an iron-grate fireplace straight out of a PBS period piece.
+Plus, for those without a car and within the downtown vicinity, you can take the Hop to practically the front door.

 The main floor of this Victorian duplex is bustling with people most of the day, but upstairs is where you’ll find a nice daytime hideaway.
 Once you climb the concert poster-plastered staircase, you’ll find low lighting paired with dark, colorful walls, a mile between each table, and so much peace and quiet you’ll forget you’re a mere floor above a major entertainment block.
 The second floor of Rochambo might just be one of the most peaceful places on Brady.